 While there is some assistance available, many dads find they struggle with a balance between work, being a new dad and trying to achieve their personal goals.
 It is difficult to do.
 One father gave up his football scholarship and resented it.
 His family never let him forget it.
 He shared that he wanted more for his son and himself and it was too late.
 He found a local job but always thinks about what could have been for both of them.

 Deciding your future and your child’s future is a big decision.
 Coming to the decision of adoption for your child is going to take a lot of manpower.
 There are other birth fathers you can talk to that will share their story.

 You’ll want to take the time and carefully consider your options.
 If the mother has already decided on adoption, you can still be part of the adoption plan and contribute family history and medical background.
-Maybe you can speak to your family if you think they will be honest with you.

 Who do you turn to when in crisis?
 Getting good advice is essential and speaking to an adoption counselor can help.
 You can get free confidential counseling from Lifetime Adoption.